Crushing The Biggest Solana Liquid Staking Misconceptions

 How Solana’s Stake Pool Design Supports Validators

-Because stake pools must follow programmatic delegation logic, no single operator can arbitrarily dominate how stake is assigned.
-Validators compete based on uptime, performance, and consistency, which gives smaller or newer validators a real path to attracting stake that they might not reach through direct delegation alone.
+Because delegation is programmatic, no single validator can dominate stake allocation.
+This creates meaningful competition and gives smaller or newer validators access to stake they might not receive through direct delegation alone.

 The Economic Alignment Between LSTs and Validators